Nomadcxx/searxng-RAMA/README.md

 ## Installation Details

-The installer validates your source installation, then deploys all SearXNG files to `/opt/searxng-rama`.
-It sets up a virtual environment, nstalls dependencies, configures secure default, generates secret key and port 8855 for external access, then starts/enables a systemd service.
-After installation, should will be accessible at <http://localhost:8855>.
+The installer copies everything to `/opt/searxng-rama`, sets up a virtual environment, installs dependencies, generates a secret key, and configures the service to run on port 8855.
+Once done, visit <http://localhost:8855>.

 ## Uninstallation

-The TUI provides an uninstaller which will stop/disable the systemd service, remove installation files from `/opt/searxng-rama`
+Run the installer again and choose uninstall.
+It'll stop the service and clean up `/opt/searxng-rama`.

 ## Requirements